hc0d3r/sudohulk/README.md

 # Sudohulk

-Change sudo command, tested under bash and zsh
+This tool change sudo command, hooking the execve syscall using ptrace, tested under bash and zsh

 ## supported architectures: